 I am a registered member of the BACP (MBACP) which means I am committed to working ethically with you and put your wellbeing at the centre of our work together.

 Where I work;

-When it is safe to resume face to face work, I will offer sessions in Leighton Buzzard in central dedicated therapy rooms.
+My face to face work is held in Leighton Buzzard in central dedicated therapy rooms.
 There is plenty of parking options in Leighton Buzzard and I can advise on the best place for you when you contact me.
 It also has excellent public transport links.